simonprickett/microcrate/README.md

 ### Connecting to CrateDB

-Connect to a CrateDB cluster in the cloud by providing hostname, user name and password:
+Connect to a CrateDB Cloud cluster using SSL, by providing hostname, username, and password:

 ```python
 crate = cratedb.CrateDB(